-Today, the Page Museum,located at the Rancho La Brea Tar Pits in the heart of Los Angeles, is one of the world’s most famous sources of fossils, recognized for having the largest and most diverse assemblage of extinct Ice Age plants and animals.
+Today, the Page Museum, located at the Rancho La Brea Tar Pits west of downtown Los Angeles on Wilshire Boulevard, is one of the world’s most famous sources of fossils, recognized for having the largest and most diverse assemblage of extinct Ice Age plants and animals.

 “The Spanish occupation of California about 300 years ago also played a role in the history of Rancho La Brea,” the museum explains.
 The Spanish used the name of Rancho La Brea, or “the tar ranch.”

 Native Americans had used the substance for centuries to waterproof baskets and caulk canoes when, in 1828, Antonio de Rocha established Rancho La Brea via a land grant by the Mexican government.

 Although commonly called the “tar pits,” the thick liquid that bubbles out of the ground at Rancho La Brea is actually asphalt – not tar.
 Tar is a by-product made by the distillation of woody materials, such as coal or peat, while asphalt is a naturally formed substance comprised of hydrocarbon molecules.

 After the American Civil War, Captain George Allan Hancock inherited 4,400 acres of land from the original Mexican land grant.

 The Hancock family owned and operated a refinery at Rancho La Brea between 1870 and 1890, commercially mining and exporting asphalt to local markets.